Soccer-Milito scores twice on return for seven-goal Inter

-Sept 22 Diego Milito scored twice after coming on as a second-half substitute in his first appearance after a seven-month injury layoff to help Inter Milan rout hapless Sassuolo 7-0 away in Serie A on Sunday.
+Sept 22 Diego Milito came on as a second-half substitute for his first appearance following a seven-month injury layoff and scored twice to help unbeaten Inter Milan rout hapless Sassuolo 7-0 away in Serie A on Sunday.

-Inter, still unbeaten under new coach Walter Mazzarri, were already leading the Serie A newcomers 4-0 when 34-year-old Milito came on for his first game since sustaining a knee ligament damage in a Europa League match against Cluj in February.
+Inter were already leading the Serie A newcomers 4-0 when Milito, 34, came on for his first game since suffering a knee ligament damage in a Europa League match against Cluj in February.

-Milito needed only nine minutes to make his mark when he turned in a cross from fellow Argentine Ricky Alvarez in the 63rd minute.
+Milito needed only nine minutes to make his mark as he turned in a cross from fellow Argentine Ricky Alvarez in the 63rd minute.

 His second goal 20 minutes later was equally straightforward as he tapped in Fredy Guarin's cross from close range after Sassuolo, who have lost all four opening games in an unhappy top flight debut, were again caught on the counter-attack.